rian39/lists/log.md

 - wrote some on the uplift model -- turns out that has only recently come into marking (around 1999) and is under active development in market research.
 I thought it would be standard practice ...  downloaded a paper on it by Victor Lo 2002 ~/archive/data_intensive/markets/lo_lift_model_1982_10.1.1.99.7064.pdf
 - uplift models are one of the ways that markets link machine learning into marketing ...
 - DONE: DONE write script to extract all headings, quotes, images and knitr chunks to a file and then convert to ioslides, etc. DONE
-- TODO: get some references for realtime in media: Hansen doesn't speak about this much -- might be able to adapt some of his temporality talk. ...
+- DONE: get some references for realtime in media: Hansen doesn't speak about this much -- might be able to adapt some of his temporality talk. ...
 - tried t write the infrastructure section -- not much to say about hadoop, except that without it, no lists ... is all of this a product of infrastructural transformation?

 ## Tue 11 Oct 09:27:24 BST 2016